-Allgorithms are constantly taking our measure.
-They make decisions about us and on our behalf.
-The problem is that when we outsource thinking to machines, we are really outsourcing thinking to the organisations that run the machines.
-Algorithms are, by definition, invisibilia.
-But we can usually sense their presence – that somewhere in the distance, we’re interacting with a machine.
+Algorithms are constantly evaluating us, making decisions about and on behalf of us.
+The problem is that when we delegate thinking to machines, we are actually delegating thinking to the organizations that operate them.
+Algorithms are by definition invisible, but we can often feel their presence through our interactions with machines.

-It’s a terrifying trajectory, especially for those of us in these lines of work.
-If algorithms can replicate the process of creativity, then there’s little reason to nurture human creativity.
-Why bother with the tortuous, inefficient process of writing or painting if a computer can produce something seemingly as good and in a painless flash?
-Why nurture the overinflated market for high culture when it could be so abundant and cheap?
-No human endeavour has resisted automation, so why should creative endeavours be any different?
+This is a concerning trend, particularly for those of us in creative industries.
+If algorithms can replicate the creative process, there is no need to develop human creativity.
+Why struggle with the inefficient process of writing or painting when a computer can produce something similar and quickly?
+Why maintain a high demand for high culture when it could be produced so cheaply and in abundance?
+No human activity has been immune to automation, so why should creative endeavors be any different?

-The engineering mindset has little patience for the fetishisation of words and images, for the mystique of art, for moral complexity or emotional expression.
-It views humans as data, components of systems, abstractions.
-That’s why Facebook has so few qualms about performing rampant experiments on its users.
-The whole effort is to make human beings predictable – to anticipate their behaviour, which makes them easier to manipulate.
+The engineering mentality has little respect for the appreciation of words and images, the mystique of art, moral complexity, or emotional expression.
+It views humans as data, system components, and abstractions.
+This is why Facebook shows no hesitation in conducting extensive experiments on its users, with the goal of making them predictable and easier to manipulate.

 With this detached and calculated way of thinking, it’s easy to see why values such as privacy carry little weight, and why the inefficiencies of publishing and journalism appear ripe for disruption.